noahbrenner/curriculum/JavaScript/Core/flow-control/README.md

 type: insights-list

 description: Branch, stop and loop your programs with these control structures.

 section: 0

-parent: taking-precedence-game
+parent: basics

 insights:
   - if-statement